-Experienced technicians should recommend gas furnaces with an appropriate BTU heating output.
-They’ll take the potential models’ AFUE rating as well as the square footage of your home to determine a size ideal for your HVAC system.
+Experienced technicians will recommend gas furnaces with an appropriate BTU heating output.
+They’ll use potential models’ AFUE rating as well as the square footage of your home to determine a size ideal for your HVAC system.

 - Keep the Furnace and Ductwork Clear: The space around the furnace itself as well as nearby duct openings should be kept clear.
-Periodic cleaning will help stop foreign objects and debris from getting inside your HVAC system.
+Periodic cleaning will help prevent foreign objects and debris from reaching the inside your HVAC system.

 - Invest in a Smart Thermostat: One of the best ways to care for your furnace is through optimizing its heating schedule.
 A smart thermostat adapts to your comfort preferences and ensures balanced comfort, even when you’re away from home.

-- Routine Maintenance: Regular maintenance services from a professional technician can keep parts like the heat exchanger from breaking or malfunctioning.
+- Routine Maintenance: Regular maintenance services from a professional technician can keep parts like the heat exchanger from becoming damaged or faulty.
 The Frazier Company ensures every piece of your furnace is working at maximum productivity.

 Choose The Frazier Company Technicians for Installation

 Gas furnace replacement costs range from $2,000 to more than $6,000.
-To determine the right balance between price and efficiency, you need expert technicians with years of installation experience.
-The Frazier Company can provide hassle-free furnace installation for a system that fulfills your unique comfort requirements.
+To determine the right balance between price and efficiency, you need expert technicians with extensive installation experience.
+The Frazier Company can provide hassle-free furnace installation for a system that satisfies your unique comfort requirements.